mcv-m6-video/mcv-c6-2026-team7/README.md

-# Week 6 - Video Analysis (C6) - Team 7
+# Week 7 - Video Analysis (C6) - Team 7

 **Team members:** Marc Aguilar · Oriol Marín · Pol Rosinés · Biel González · Alejandro Donaire

 ## Overview

 This week we experiment with different **video action spotting** approaches using **SoccerNet** data.
 The goal is to improve upon a given baseline model.
+In particular, this week we are explicitly asked to perform temporal aggregation at some point in the architecture.

 ## Best Approach

 Our best-performing model combines:

-- RegNetY-004
+- X3D Backbone
+- Temporal U-Net, with modifications:
-- Residual Bidirectional GRU
+    - Dropout
+    - Dilated convolutions
+    - Squeeze and excitation blocks
 - Temporal Gaussian Label Smoothing

 **Model checkpoint:** [Download from Google Drive](https://drive.google.com/file/d/17UPYPjJMmW6grPxKw_5uHFWEyes_Font/view?usp=drive_link)

 ## Usage

-All code is inside the `Week6/` folder.
+All code is inside the `Week7/` folder.
 In particular, to reproduce the best model use:

 - The main file `main_spotting.py`
-- The model file `residual_bigru_TGLS.py`.
+- The model file `unet_ablation.py`.
-- The config file `residual_bigru_TGLS.json`.
+- The config file `config_final.json`.